dianetc/zigthesis/README.md

     }.pred, "Example 1");

 ```

-Zigthesis, correctly, generates a counter example:
+Output:
 ```
-    > Falsifying case found for Example 1: { -574, 566, 837 }
+Falsifying case found for Example 1: { -574, 566, 837 }
 ```

-Zigthesis, will return that no falsifying case is found, if none was found within MAX_DURATION_MS (currently set at 15 seconds).
+Zigthesis will return that no falsifying case is found, if none was found within MAX_DURATION_MS (currently set at 15 seconds).

 REMARK: This is tiny and doesn't do much for now.
 Next steps would be to make a simple foundation for generating and testing properties with: